▎PEOPLE

 • img

 Taiwan, located in the subtropical and tropical regions of the Western Pacific between the Ryukyu Islands of Japan and the Philippines, boasts rich and diverse landscapes.
 These geological features host unique biodiversity, catching the attention of early settlers and natural explorers from around the world.
-Westerners in the 19th century, followed by Japanese and Chinese scientists in the 20th century, were amazed by the vibrant ecology of this small island, leaving behind extensive records and natural history specimens.
-For nearly a century, NTU has acquired books, instruments, and specimens to support teaching and research, as well as setting up department-specific specimen rooms.
+Westerners in the 19th century, followed by Japanese and Chinese scientists in the early 20th century, were amazed by the vibrant ecology of this small island, leaving behind extensive records and natural history specimens.
+For nearly a century, NTU has acquired books, instruments, and specimens to support teaching and research, as well as setting up department-specific specimen collections.

 The illustrated theme poster of the exhibition.